 If you haven’t been to the Phipps in a few years, you must return – if only to see the seasonal flower shows, and what’s new in a multi-phase updating of this cherished institution.
-Phase 1, in the 1990’s, was the addition of a LEED Silver designed glass Welcome Center and Gift Shop, that includes bathrooms and a much better entrance into the heart of the greenhouses.
+Phase 1, in the 1990’s, was the addition of a LEED Silver designed glass Welcome Center and Gift Shop.
+It encompasses bathrooms and a much better entrance into the heart of the greenhouses.

-The whole building and its extensions are so green and sustainably designed, the newly built Center for Sustainable Landscapes is one of only 11 designated “Living Buildings” worldwide.
+The whole building and its extensions are green and sustainably designed.
+So much so, in fact, the newly built Center for Sustainable Landscapes is one of only 11 designated “Living Buildings” worldwide.

-Each of the 13 rooms within the Conservatory either has been or will be restored, with the Palm Court its latest restoration.
+Each of the 13 rooms within the Conservatory has been or will be restored, so there’s always something new to see.

-Every two years, the Tropical Forest area highlights the ethno-botany of a different tropical country – in 2018, Cuba was featured.
-As is the trend in museums, this exhibit is as interactive as it gets at a Botanical Garden – with Instagram and lots of selfie hot spots.
+Every two years, the Tropical Forest area highlights the ethno-botany of a different tropical country.
+(In 2018, Cuba was featured).
+As is the trend in museums, this exhibit is as interactive as it gets at a Botanical Garden – featuring marked Instagram and selfie hot spots.

 Center for Sustainable Landscapes